Bindi: Where the Mowgli Writer Stayed

 Hot, Hot, Hot

-We looked around for a late tea there was a no point of thinking of lunch at that hour.
+We looked around for a late tea there was no point in thinking of lunch at that hour.
 We went inside the Haveli Kat Koun and once again enjoyed our stuff.

 The Bundi Town

 By the time we started walking towards the Bundi Palace, it was already after 5:30 pm and it was closed.
-Still we enjoyed the view of the Bundi city from a height and wanted to explore the path leading higher up.
-But a big group of monkeys were using that path for their evening walk, so we decided to head down to the town instead.
+Still, we enjoyed the view of the Bundi city from a height and wanted to explore the path leading higher up.
+But a big group of monkeys was using that path for their evening walk, so we decided to head down to the town instead.

 We walked for a long distance looking for a place called Raniji ke Baori (Queen’s Stepwell) but when we reached there that too was closed!
 By walking through the market we discovered that there are bank ATMs in the town.